shaikhdanialsah/Anirec-BackEnd/README.md

 1. Set up the app on Koyeb and connect to your `PostgreSQL database`.
 2. Push the app to Koyeb using Git or other deployment methods.
 3. Make sure the environment variables (like `DATABASE_NAME, DATABASE_HOST, DATABASE_PASSWORD, DATABASE_USER`) are properly configured.

-## License
-This project is licensed under the MIT License - see the [MIT](https://choosealicense.com/licenses/mit/) file for details.

 4. Add a Procfile file so Koyeb knows how to start your application.
 ```bash
 gunicorn module_name:application_instance_name